Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

-If you’re an introvert like me, then you probably identify yourself more with the second statement.
+If you’re an introvert like me, then you probably identify more with the second statement.

 You see, it took me long to realize this.
-For a few years, I worked jobs that weren’t right or best for me as an introvert, including in the fields of teaching, journalism, and customer service.
+For a few years, I worked jobs that weren’t right or best for me as an introvert, including teaching, journalism, and customer service.

 I was very stressed and not happy, so I quit my previous jobs and wasted a lot of time in the process.